sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/phv-wikipage.md

 Pharmacology is a branch of medicine, biology and pharmaceutical sciences concerned with drug or medication action,more specifically, it is the study of the interactions that occur between a living organism and chemicals that affect normal or abnormal biochemical function.
 If substances have medicinal properties, they are considered pharmaceuticals.

-a drug can be defined as any artificial, natural, or endogenous (from within the body) molecule which exerts a biochemical or physiological effect on the cell, tissue, organ, or organism (sometimes the word pharmacon is used as a term to encompass these endogenous and exogenous bioactive species).
+A drug can be defined as any artificial, natural, or endogenous (from within the body) molecule which exerts a biochemical or physiological effect on the cell, tissue, organ, or organism (sometimes the word pharmacon is used as a term to encompass these endogenous and exogenous bioactive species).

 As such, pharmacovigilance heavily focuses on adverse drug reactions (ADR), which are defined as any response to a drug which is noxious and unintended, including lack of efficacy (the condition that this definition only applies with the doses normally used for the prophylaxis, diagnosis or therapy of disease).